dvidelabs/flatcc/README.md

 More details can be found in [#88](https://github.com/dvidelabs/flatcc/issues/88)

+### Extracting Documentation

-The expansion can also be used to get documentation for specific object type, for example the Field table in reflection:
+The expansion of generated code can be used to get documentation for specific object type.

+For example the Field table in the reflection.fbs schema can be documented using:

     cd include/flatcc/reflection
     clang -E -DNDEBUG reflection_reader.h -I ../.. | \